 Experts in digital safety

 Want to live your best (or worst) life?
 That’s exactly what BitLife, the simulation game downloaded by millions around the world, allows players to do.
-And while the game is listed as 17+ appropriate on both the Apple and Google Play stores, it appeals to a much younger target audience.
 In its very own app description, BitLife encourages users to “simulate adult life” and “play choices that horrify your parents”.
-BitLife’s makers are clearly aware children are downloading and playing the game, but it’s essential for parents to understand what kind of content they are being exposed to as they use it.
-Let’s investigate: is BitLife appropriate for kids?
-And what can parents do to make gameplay safer?
+With such vivid descriptions, we simply had to investigate to see if BitLife is really safe for kids, and what parents can do to make gameplay less “horrifying”.

 What is BitLife?

 BitLife is a single player life simulation game in which users make decisions based on a series of multiple choice questions presented to them as they get older (within the game).
 Such is life, the game follows the player from childhood through to adulthood, and invites them to make a series of decisions which will affect their future, such as what to study at college.
 While playing, users can decide what they want to do with their free time, what they want to spend money on, and who they want to form relationships with.
 They can buy properties, go for workouts at the gym, and tend to their garden – all activities the average person might experience during their lifetime.